dangoslen/dangoslen-me-site/content/blog/the-problem-with-feedback.md

 When Hendrix used feedback, though, it was intentional, and it was part of the melody and part of the timbre.
 He used feedback as a tool rather than something he had to work around or avoid.

 But it's a delicate balance between using feedback to create music and creating a cacophony of screeches.
-Even when a guitarest uses feedback creatively, as a listener you still have to learn that it's intended to sound that way.
+Even when a guitarist uses feedback creatively, as a listener you still have to learn that it's intended to sound that way.
 It's still hard to listen to.
 There is always that inclination to wonder, "is this correct?" and start looking around to make sure the guitarist on stage or the AV guy in the back doesn't look frustrated about what is happening.

-The same is true for feedback workplaces, and teams.
+The same is true for feedback in our workplaces, and on our teams.
 Feedback can be hard to listen to.

 ## It's Often Loud